 The Newton Steel Company merged with the Corrigan-McKinney Steel Company of Cleveland the following year.
 In 1934, Corrigan-McKinney announced to great excitement that they would be re-opening the Newton Falls plant.
 The plant operated for a short time before Corrigan-McKinney merged with Republic Steel Corporation later that year and finally closed it down for good.

 The construction of the Ravenna Army Ammunition Plant (commonly known as the Ravenna Arsenal) in the early 1940s had a major impact on the village.
 Spanning over 21,000 acres, the arsenal was built to produce bombs and large-caliber artillery for World War II.
-People moved into this area and many who worked at the arsenal lived in a government housing project (East River Gardens) or in a trailer park on Charleston Road.
+People moved into this area and many who worked at the arsenal lived in a government housing project.
 There was so much traffic that the 1856 double covered bridge over the west branch of the Mahoning River had to be replaced in 1942.
 (A new cement bridge was built across the East River on Broad Street to take the strain off the remaining covered bridge.)